-There are a wide variety of channels that golf courses use to promote tee times, promotions, and events.
+There are a wide variety of marketing channels that golf courses use to promote tee times, promotions, and events.
 Perhaps one of the most overlooked channels is social media.
 Yes, most courses make use of Facebook, Twitter, and Instagram but most operations don't go beyond sharing occasional updates and announcements.

 By nature, golf is a social activity.
 Golf operators know how customers love bragging about their handicap or that time they shot an eagle on hole 7.
 When there's so much camaraderie in the club house and on the golf course, why not encourage players to take that competitive spirit online?